Tatoeba/tatoeba2/README.md

 ### Editing the source code

-We recommend that you create your own fork of Tatoeba on Github.
-Because of this, you will have to change the remote URL to point it to your fork:
+We recommend that you create your own fork of Tatoeba on GitHub.
+You will have to change the remote URL to point it to your fork:

 ```bash
 # Change <username> with your Github username